awsdocs/aws-codebuild-user-guide/doc_source/sample-build-notifications.md

 To delete a rule altogether, in the CloudWatch console, choose the rule you want to delete, and then choose **Actions**, **Delete**\.

 ### Related Resources<a name="w4aac11c41c27b9c12"></a>
-+ For more information about getting started with AWS CodeBuild, see [Getting Started with AWS CodeBuild](getting-started.md)\.
++ For more information about getting started with AWS CodeBuild, see [Getting Started with CodeBuild](getting-started.md)\.
-+ For more information about troubleshooting problems with AWS CodeBuild, see [Troubleshooting AWS CodeBuild](troubleshooting.md)\.
++ For more information about troubleshooting problems with CodeBuild, see [Troubleshooting CodeBuild](troubleshooting.md)\.
-+ For more information about limits in AWS CodeBuild, see [Limits for AWS CodeBuild](limits.md)\.
++ For more information about limits in CodeBuild, see [Limits for CodeBuild](limits.md)\.

 ## Build Notifications Input Format Reference<a name="sample-build-notifications-ref"></a>